christopherthompson81/autobot/readme.md

 * Autonomous crafting including locating or crafting a crafting table
 * Locating and cutting down trees
 * Locating and mining ore veins
+	* Prioritizing by desirability or closeness
 * Collecting nearby drops on the ground
 * Stashing excess items by crafting and placing a chest
+	* Item Compression (coal to coal_block)
+* Ore Smelting with a furnace (restoke fuel, deposit inputs, collect outputs)
 * Picking the right tool for the current task

 The Intended development roadmap (in chronological order) is: